vinodMS/databees-mobile/README.md

 There are two projects found under `Databees/additional_resource/` The two libraries required by the application are `google-play-services_lib` and `library`

-Both the folders should be imported to eclipse and marked as library by `Right click on project directory --> Properties --> Android`
+Both the folders should be imported to eclipse and marked as library by `Right click on project directory --> Properties --> Android --> Is Library`

 Then `Go to the properties of Databees --> Android --> Library --> Add the above libraries from the list`